smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 accomplish.

 An *"action"* could be almost anything!
-It could be anything you actively want to do, experiment with, build or alter a behaviour.
+It could be anything you actively want to do, experiment with, build or alter team behaviour.
 Try using a new tool.
 Experiment with pair programming.
 Treat code reviews as more urgent than any other work.
 What you choose will be up to the team and guided by your retrospective.